jacobmrtn/pco-dark-mode-updates/readme.md

 **Changes (People)**
 - Updated styling for some of the button colors when viewing a person's profile
+- Updated styling for the menu when importing people

 **General Changes**
 - Added a popup menu with the current version, version release date, and author